Virgin Media Broadband Review (Updated June 2026)

 Virgin Media is still one of the biggest speed merchants in the UK.
 Because it runs its own network rather than relying on Openreach, it has pushed gigabit speeds for years and is now expanding full fibre too.
 The catch is that the reputation for patchy support and yearly price rises has not gone away.
-So, in March 2026, is the raw speed still worth the hassle?
+My latest experience was more balanced, though: Netflix support was slow, eventually credited, and then followed by another billing headache after my home move, while the moving-home engineer was genuinely impressive.
+So, in June 2026, is the raw speed still worth the hassle?
 Let’s get into it.

 Pros and Cons